KNIME logo

 The agent sends compliance results and improvements by email

-The agent sends you the results of the compliance check plus suggestions for how to improve the content in an email.
+The agent sends you the results of the compliance check, plus suggestions for how to improve the content, in an email.

 Now the AI workflow becomes agentic: Interact with the agent via email

-michael guidelines
+knime guidelines

-Your email triggers an agentic service which evaluates your email, decides which guidelines need to be updated, calls the relevant tools, makes the adjustments, and then sends you an email explaining what it’s done.
+Your email triggers an agentic service that evaluates your email, decides which guidelines need to be updated, calls the relevant tools, makes the adjustments, and then sends you an email explaining what it’s done.

-What’s goes on behind the scenes of your update request emails
+What goes on behind the scenes of your update request emails

 Add capabilities by building more tools and agents

 You can expand the capabilities of your agent by building additional tools and agents.
-For example you could build a tool that checks whether any images included in the new content comply with your brand guidelines.
+For example, you could build a tool that checks whether any images included in the new content comply with your brand guidelines.

 You can store all the tools, AI workflows, and agents in a space on KNIME Hub.
-Here they can be shared with colleagues – and other agents.
+Here, they can be shared with colleagues and other agents.

 A quick, reliable, always-learning agent

 The agent in this example is a quick, reliable observer of new content on your website.
-As an agent with memory it is able to adapt to all new information that’s added to its memory and improve its decision-making.
+As an agent with memory, it is able to adapt to all new information that’s added to its memory and improve its decision-making.
 Our agent is always learning.

 This type of agent can take over repetitive, but extremely necessary work from domain experts so they can focus on other, more valuable tasks.
 The corporate content compliance checker we’ve built here can take over a task that, on a daily basis, takes up many hours of marketing time.